ithinkthisisanengineeringproblem/choochoo/README.md

 # choochoo
-:train:A command-line client for nztrain
+A command-line client for nztrain